nicolesylvester/CS386-Learn_Coding/Inception/inception.md

 - Learning multiple languages in parallel: Nice to have
 - Achievements and rewards systems: Nice to have
 - Community hub, or ranking system: Must have (somewhere to ask questions)
-- Types of projects to work on, for example: game development, large data analysis, web development, app development, etc: Nice to have as you move up
+- Types of projects to work on, for example: game development, large data analysis, web development, app development, etc.: Nice to have as you move up

 ### Interview 5